Grand Hyatt DFW Airport Location

-If you want to stay at the Dallas Fort-Worth airport, Hyatt Regency DFW or Grand Hyatt DFW are your closest choices.
+If you want a Dallas Fort-Worth airport hotel, Hyatt Regency DFW or Grand Hyatt DFW are your closest choices.
 The Hyatt Regency DFW is typically significantly less expensive than the Grand Hyatt DFW.

 If you need to collect your bags, the Terminal Link shuttles pass Hyatt Regency DFW so getting there takes an equal amount of effort.
 However, unlike Grand Hyatt DFW, you will need to re-board a shuttle to get to the airport no matter which terminal you’re in.

-The Grand Hyatt is much more convenient and a nicer hotel but if you’re price sensitive and don’t care about the runway view, you may want to check out the Hyatt Regency.
+Grand Hyatt DFW is much more convenient and a nicer hotel but if you’re price sensitive and don’t care about the runway view, you may want to check out the Hyatt Regency DFW.